wmcbrine/hmevlc/README.txt

 More info:

 Streams can require VLC to reencode/rebroadcast them, or not.
-For the TiVo to use a stream directly, without VLC, the stream must be MPEG-2 or MPEG-4, and served via http.
-Entries for new streams or shares can be created in config.ini.
+For the TiVo to use a stream directly, without VLC, the stream must be MPEG-1, MPEG-2 or MPEG-4 h.264, and served via http.
+Entries for new streams, shares, RSS feeds or Shoutcast sources can be created in config.ini.

 Only one instance of VLC will be run at a time, but it can support multiple TiVos watching the same stream, with little additional